Last updated on June 23rd, 2023 at 11:39 am

 CURT BetterWeigh Mobile Towing

-Looking for an easy to operate device that allows you to weigh your travel trailer at or near your own home?
+Looking for an easy-to-operate device that allows you to weigh your travel trailer at or near your own home?
 Check out the CURT BetterWeigh Mobile Towing gadget.

 From a level surface, accelerate your unhitched vehicle to about 25mph.
-This handy device receives data about torque and translates that into vehicle weight.
+This handy device receives data about torque and translates the information into vehicle weight.
 Once you have the tow vehicle weight, hook up your trailer and once again accelerate to 25mph.
 The device will report your combined gross vehicle weight.
 Subtract the weight of your truck from the combined weight and you have your trailer weight all on its own!

 While it’s yet another object to buy, it is the simplest and most advanced way of weighing your trailer at home.
 Again, always budget extra weight, even using this device, as it cannot give you as accurate a reading as, say, a weigh station can.
 But it will do in a pinch, especially since you can do it from the comfort of your own home!